 Australia’s physical activity and sedentary behaviour guidelines

-Australia’s physical activity and sedentary behaviour guidelines outline the minimum levels of physical activity required by different age groups to maintain their health and wellbeing.
+Australia’s Physical Activity and Sedentary Behaviour Guidelines and the Australian 24-Hour Movement Guidelines outline the minimum levels of physical activity required by different age groups to maintain their health and wellbeing.
 It also provides recommendations of daily routines to minimise sedentary behaviour.

 Better Health Channel - physical activity